ml5js/ml5-website-v02-docsify/docs/reference/image-classifier.md

 It provides the following functionality:

-- **Image Classification**: ImageClassifier tries to recognize the content of an image and provide a list of possible labels.
+- **Image Classification**: ImageClassifier classifies the conents of a static image and provides a list of possible labels.
-- **Video Object Detection**: ImageClassifier can also be used to classify objects in a video stream.
+- **Video Object Detection**: ImageClassifier continously classifies the conents of a static image and provides a list of possible labels.

 ## Supported Models

 ImageClassifier can use different neural network architectures depending on the model selected.

-- **MobileNet** (default): A lightweight convolutional neural network (CNN) designed for fast inference in the browser.
+- **MobileNet** (default): This model loads MobileNet, a lightweight convolutional neural network designed for efficient image classification.
+It was pretrained on ImageNet, a dataset of approximately 15 million images across 1,000 classes.
+MobileNet is optimized for relatively fast inference and is commonly used for real-time image classification in browser and mobile applications.
-- **VisionTransformer**: A transformer-based image classification model that uses attention mechanisms to analyze relationships between different regions of an image.
-Vision Transformers can provide different performance and accuracy tradeoffs compared to CNN-based architectures.
-- **Darknet**: Additional pre-trained CNN models available for image classification.
+- **ViTBase**: This model loads Xenova/vit-base-patch16-224, which is a transformers.js version of Google’s vit-base-patch16-224 model.
+It was pretrained on ImageNet-21K: about 14 million images and 21,843 classes and then fine-tuned on ImageNet-1K to predict the familiar 1,000 classes.
+The Vision Transformer architecture divides an image into patches and uses an attention mechanism to learn relationships between different parts of the image.[Reference](https://huggingface.co/Xenova/vit-base-patch16-224)
+- **SwinFood101**: This model loads onnx-community/swin-finetuned-food101-ONNX, an ONNX version of a Swin Transformer fine-tuned on the Food101 dataset.
+It was fine-tuned from Microsoft’s swin-base-patch4-window7-224 model to classify images into 101 different food categories.
+Swin uses shifted windows of attention to efficiently learn relationships between different regions of an image.
+[Reference](https://huggingface.co/onnx-community/swin-finetuned-food101-ONNX)
+- **DoodleNet**; DoodleNet has its own set of 345 drawing categories from the Google Quick, Draw! dataset. (link to Yining's repo for training this model / Quick, Draw)
 - **Custom models**: Users can load compatible custom-trained models for specialized classification tasks.

+?> Even though they use different neural network architectures, MobileNet and ViTBase predict from the same 1,000 ImageNet categories.

 ?> If you want to **train your own image classification model with customized labels**, check out our [Image + Teachable Machine](/reference/image-classifier-tm) to get started!